aclrys/openrtb/README.md

 - Each RTB type should be kept in its own file, named after type
 - File names are in underscore_case, e.g., ```type BidRequest``` should be declared in ```bid_request.go```
 - [go fmt your code](https://blog.golang.org/go-fmt-your-code)

+# TODO for section 5.
+Enumerated Lists Specification

+[ ] Check, that corresponding enum types are used in all the OpenRTB objects [ ] README - code conventions for enums (types and constants) [ ] Review enum type and constant names